IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-6.md

 >>> sc = rest.StreamsConnection(username="streamsadmin", password="passw0rd")
 ```

 By default, the `StreamsConnection` instance connects to a local installation of IBM Streams.

-Users who are connecting to the IBM Streaming Analytics service on IBM Bluemix must instantiate a subclass of `StreamsConnection` called `StreamingAnalyticsConnection`.
+## Connecting to the IBM Streaming Analytics service on IBM Cloud
+In this case, the first step is to instantiate a subclass of `StreamsConnection` called `StreamingAnalyticsConnection`.
 Instead of a user name and password, the constructor arguments include the path to a `vcap` file and the name of the Streaming Analytics service:

 ```
 >>> from streamsx import rest